20klompr/xPro-V5/Changing-settings.md

 #### $Limits/Invert or $5 - Limit pins invert, boolean

-By default, the limit pins are held normally-high with the Arduino's internal pull-up resistor.
-When a limit pin is low, Grbl interprets this as triggered.
-For the opposite behavior, just invert the limit pins by sending `$Limits/Invert=on` or `$5=1`.
-Disable with `$Limits/Invert=off` or `$5=0`.
-You may need a power cycle to load the change.
+By default, the limit pins are held normally-high with the xPRO's internal circuitry.
+With `$Limits/Invert=off` or `$5=0` the xPRO expects to see a LOW signal on the SIG pin with a transition to a HIGH signal indicating a limit switch trigger (typically this will be a Normally Closed (NC) switch).
+With `$Limits/Invert=on` or `$5=1` the xPRO expects to see no signal, or a HIGH signal on the SIG pin with a transition to a LOW signal indicating a limit switch trigger (typically this will be a Normally Open (NO) switch).
+Power cycle to load the change.

-NOTE: For more advanced usage, the internal pull-up resistor on the limit pins may be disabled in config.h.

 #### $Probe/Invert or $6 - Probe pin invert, boolean

-By default, the probe pin is held normally-high with the Arduino's internal pull-up resistor.
-When the probe pin is low, Grbl interprets this as triggered.
-For the opposite behavior, just invert the probe pin by sending `$Probe/Invert=on` or `$6=1`.
-Disable with `$Probe/Invert=off` or  `$6=0`.
-You may need a power cycle to load the change.
+By default, the probe pin is held normally-high with the xPRO's internal circuitry.
+With `$Probe/Invert=off` or  `$6=0`, the xPRO expects to see a LOW signal on the probe SIG pin with a transition to HIGH indicating a trigger (typical of an NC probe).
+For the opposite behavior, just invert the probe pin by sending `$Probe/Invert=on` or `$6=1` (typical of an NO probe).
+Power cycle to load the change.

 #### $Report/Status or $10 - Status report, mask